aksommerville/fullmoon4/README.md

 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
 - [ ] Scripts to analyze logs.
 - [ ] Metal
+- [x] Music consistently skips a few beats at startup.

 ### After GDEX